michael545/models/README.md

 # models
- Financial models and in depth analysis of lookworthy companies trading on the international markets
+ Financial models and in depth analysis of companies listed on the US and world markets